 Intentional plagiarism is the deliberate copying of someone else's writing without giving credit by providing a proper citation.
 Students practicing intentional plagiarism may use paper mills, copy from their peers, or cut and paste text from the web.
 Use the tips below to help identify information that may have been intentionally plagiarized:

-Submit an unusual or distinct phrase from the paper into a search engine, such as Google.
+- Copy and paste an unusual or distinct phrase from the paper into a search engine, such as Google.
 Place quotation marks around the phrase.
 This also works in Google Books.